Planning to spend one day in Milan, but not sure what to do? You’ve come to the right place!

 So without further ado, let’s read on and start planning your one day in Milan!

-What to do in Milan in one day
+- 2 What to see in Milan in one day

 Milan 1-day itinerary map